jdbedics/clu-msclin-thesis-handbook/02-committee.Rmd

   * Make a clear statement that you are respectful of their time and do not want to meet too much or too little.
 Faculty often appreciate such direct and respectful statements.

   * Suggest two meetings a semester and go from there.
-They might suggest more or a timeline based on other criteria.
+They might suggest more or a timeline based upon other criteria.

 ___